Joe H. Tonahill

 Joe H. Tonahill (1914–2001) was an American lawyer.

 Biography

 Tonahill was born in Hughes Springs, Texas.
 He was a graduate of the University of Texas and George Washington University.
-He married Violett Smith, daughter of Howard W. Smith in 1941.
-Howard W. Smith, a congressman, was his father-in-law.
+He married Violett Smith, daughter of congressman Howard W. Smith in 1941.

 During his career, he worked on Jack Ruby and Melvin Belli's cases.
 He was the co-founder of the International Academy of Trial Lawyers and the Texas Trial Lawyers Association.
 He was also a wrestler.

 Posthumously, he was inducted to the Trial Lawyer Hall of Fame in 2018.
 Joe Tonahill Award is named after him.